DaleOrders/cdk-workshop/README.md

 ## Conclusion

-This project demonstrated how to use AWS CDK with TypeScript to deploy a simple static website on AWS.
+This project demonstrated how to use AWS CDK with TypeScript to deploy a simple static website on AWS using S3 and Cloudfront.
 The focus was on showcasing the CDK’s capabilities for infrastructure provisioning and deployment automation.
 You can now customize and expand upon this setup for more complex use cases.

 ---